chrsonline/uber-movies-hw/docs/installation.md

 Once this is done, just set the directory for servicing requests to the location of `public/` in this repository and you should be all set.

+### Running unit tests

+To run the application tests, start your server up and confirm that it is serving pages on some domain, either locally or on an ip or URL.

+Configure PHPUnit to interact with your server by editing `phpunit.xml` and adding the `<env name="BASE_URL" value="<server location>"/>` tag to your environment, replacing `<server location>` with your application's location.

+Then run the following to test that routes, endpoints and application components are functioning properly:
+`vendor/bin/phpunit`

 ### Verify installation